Robert P. Letcher: Political career

 Nicknamed "Black Bob", Letcher was known as a witty and gregarious campaigner.
 He was also known to distract audiences at his opponents' campaign speeches by playing a fiddle.
 His political career began in 1813 when he was elected to represent Garrard County in the Kentucky House of Representatives.
 He served until 1815, and after a respite of one term, was re-elected in 1817.
+In 1819, he was appointed by President James Monroe to serve as a Judge of the Superior Court of the Arkansas Territory, but he declined the appointment.

 In the House of Representatives

 Letcher was elected as a Democratic Republican to the Eighteenth Congress in 1823.
 He represented the state's fourth district until 1833, when the General Assembly conducted a redistricting of the state.
 After the redistricting, Garrard County became part of the fifth district.

 Letcher was a friend and ardent supporter of Henry Clay.
-When no candidate gained a two-thirds majority of the electoral vote in the 1824 presidential election, the outcome fell to a vote of the House of Representatives.
+When no candidate gained an absolute majority of the electoral vote in the 1824 presidential election, the outcome fell to a vote of the House of Representatives.
 In the political wrangling that followed, Letcher served as an intermediary between Clay and John Quincy Adams.
 Eventually, Clay's supporters threw their support behind Adams, reportedly in exchange for Clay's being named Secretary of State.
 Andrew Jackson called the alleged deal the "corrupt bargain".

 Letcher supported Adams' administration, but became anti-administration when Jackson won the 1828 presidential contest.
 Consistent with his support of Clay, he promoted expansion of internal improvements, including the Maysville Road bill vetoed by Jackson.
 In 1833, Clay proposed a compromise in the Senate to quell the Nullification Crisis; Letcher introduced Clay's compromise in the House.

 In the 1833 election, Thomas P. Moore challenged Letcher for the fifth district's seat in the House of Representatives.
 Moore had previously represented the counties in the fifth district (Garrard excepted), and had just returned from a four-year stint as U.S. minister to Grenada.
 The vote was so close that the House refused to seat either candidate and ordered a new election.
 Letcher won the new election by 258 votes.
 During this term, he served on the Committee on Foreign Affairs.
 He did not seek re-election at the end of his term.

 In 1836, Letcher served as a presidential elector on the Whig ticket.
 He returned to the Kentucky House later that year, and was re-elected every year until 1838.
 Each of these years, he sought to become Speaker of the House.
-In 1836, he was defeated by incumbent speaker John L. Helm by a vote of 45—48.
+In 1836, he was defeated by incumbent speaker John L. Helm by a vote of 45–48.
 The following year, there was a three-way contest for speaker between Letcher, Helm, and James Turner Morehead.
-After nine ballots, Helm withdrew from the race, and Letcher defeated Morehead 50—48.
+After nine ballots, Helm withdrew from the race, and Letcher defeated Morehead 50–48.
 The next year, Letcher was re-elected to the post without opposition.